andrebianchessi/msc/thesis/chapters/04_methods.md

 ### Software {#sec:methods_pim_software}

 [Model ~/software/model.h](https://github.com/andrebianchessi/msc/blob/cd5bb1b6498451b316377efca25e01b230db88e8/software/model.h#L7)
-defines an interface of a n arbitrary ML model that can be trained.
+defines an interface of an arbitrary ML model that can be trained.
 The `Train` and `StochasticGradientDescentStep` methods are already implemented, so classes that implement the other methods can use those methods to train the model.
 See [~/software/model_test.cc](https://github.com/andrebianchessi/msc/blob/main/software/model_test.cc) for examples.